 Keep these things in mind if you’re buying any new wrapping materials:

 - Avoid anything with plastic, glitter, or metallic accents – these can’t be recycled

 - Compostable and 100% recycled wrapping paper options can be found online

 - Compostable tape is available online (or use string to hold together a gift!)

 - Buy supplies that are meant to be reused (wrapping fabrics, fabric bows, twine, etc.)

-And be sure to save wrapping materials from this year to reuse and repurpose next year!
+Be sure to save wrapping materials from this year to reuse and repurpose next year!
 Check out the City of Knoxville's Holiday Recycling and Donating Guide to find out what is recyclable here!

 Have more ideas or fun wrapping techniques?
 Share with us on social media or in the comments below!